 When delivering your analysis to the CEO and management, it’s best to put it into a presentation or deck and include easy-to-understand visualized data and metrics and your specific insight, suggestions and takeaways.
 You must be willing to master the skills of being a great storyteller, one who pinpoints the drivers of outcomes and conveys a relatable message for all to understand.
 If you aspire to be a CFO, this is one of the pillars of success.

 There are three common analytical concepts used in Finance: descriptive, predictive and prescriptive.
-For more, we did a deep dive into each of these analytics in finance in a previous post, if you’re interested.
+For more, we did a deep dive into each of these analytics in finance in a previous post for you to explore.

 For this post, we want to focus on prescriptive analytics.
 You might ask yourself why is that?